 One of the easiest ways to make sure that the skip-level meetings that you plan out are effectively conducted is to plan ahead.
 There are a lot of moving parts to these meetings, including the time, date, and location that they are going to be held.

 A method of getting around the difficulties associated with the logistical puzzle that is a skip-level meeting is to shift them online.
 The world has quickly become familiar with online meetings, and this particular forum is perfect for this new format.
-By using a tool like Hugo, you’ll be able to schedule meetings that are directly synced with everyone’s work calendars.
+By using a tool like Fellow, you’ll be able to schedule meetings that are directly synced with everyone’s work calendars.

 Additionally, within those meeting invites, you’re able to attach a skip-level meeting agenda that makes sure all the attendees know exactly what’s going to occur in the meeting.
 By using an online meeting tool, you’ll also avoid the hassle of booking out meeting rooms and ensuring that everyone can physically get to their meetings.